delb-xml/test-corpus-ELTeC-fra-ext1/README.md

 ## Description

-* 387 novels are included as of December 2021.
+* 370 novels are included as of April 2022.
-* First published between 1821 and 1910.
+* First published between 1840 and 1910.
-* Around 34 million words in total
+* Around 32 million words in total
 * Origin: Primarily from the CLiGS collection 'romandixneuf'
 * All files are valid against the ELTeC level-1 schema.